telefonicaid/fiware-cygnus/conf/README.md

-# Cygnus configuration Procedure
+#Cygnus configuration procedure

-From version 0.6.0 Cygnus is able to start multiple instances by renaming and configuring certain templates files of this directory.
+From version 0.6.0 Cygnus is able to start multiple instances by renaming and configuring certain templates files within this directory.

 There are two types of configuration template files:

 * Those applying to all the Cygnus instances; thus, they are unique.
 * Those applying specifically to one Cygnus instance; thus, there is a configuration file per each instance.

-## Unique files for all instances
+##Unique files for all instances

-For them is necessary rename (or better copy) it without `.template` extension.
-These files are: `log4j.properties.template`, `flume-env.sh.template`, `krb5.conf.template` and `matching_table.conf.template`
+These files are `log4j.properties.template`, `flume-env.sh.template`, `krb5.conf.template` and `matching_table.conf.template`.
+It is necessary to rename them by removing the `.template` part:

 ```bash
 cp /usr/cygnus/conf/log4j.properties.template /usr/cygnus/conf/log4j.properties